INTEARnear/intear-smart-wallet/README.md

 - `USE_GLOBAL_CONTRACT` updates the code to a newer version (usually the latest version).
 - `after_upgrade()` retrieves the previous version (that was saved when `before_upgrade()` got called), and continually runs all migrations until the new version.

+Updates that don't affect the stored state and don't require migrations do not increment the version number, and migration methods (`before_upgrade` and `after_upgrade`) for them are a no-op (except for the first time updating, when `before_upgrade` sets the initial version).

 ## Deployments

 This is a global smart contract, where deployments are referenced by `code_hash`.
 Current deployments with commits: